 The BIE "registers" or "recognises" the Expo

-After the vote, the future host country has to formalise its Expo project by submitting a complete and definitive implementation plan for the Expo.
-This formalisation is called "registration" for World Expos and "recognition" for International Expos.
+After the vote, the future host country must formalise its Expo project by submitting a complete and definitive implementation plan for the Expo.
+This formalisation is called "registration" for World Expos and "recognition" for Specialised Expos.

-The registration of World Expos must take place at least five years before the opening date.
-In the case of International Expos, the recognition must take place at least four years before the opening date.
+For World Expos, the registration dossier must be submitted to the BIE at least five years before the opening date.
+For Specialised Expos, the recognition dossier must be submitted at least four years before the opening date.

 The registration or recognition dossiers must address:

 - The legal status of the Expo organisers